The Concept of “Naturalness” in Indoor Climbing Practice

 | Greg | Man | 20 years | Third -year undergraduate student majoring in mathematics | Montpellier | Group of friends | 25 minutes | In theaters |

-To conduct the interviews, we used an interview guide covering various topics, which helped us structure both the discussion and the interviewee’s responses.
+To conduct the interviews, we used an interview guide consisting of various topics, which allowed us to structure both the discussion and the interviewee’s responses.
 The topics we chose to address during the semi-structured interviews were very broad so as not to limit the dialogue: “profile of the practitioner” and “relationship with nature.”
 Nevertheless, we developed highly targeted questions to systematically obtain the information we needed to successfully complete the study.

 For the theme of “naturalness,” the questions were divided into four subtopics.
 First, we discussed the interviewees’ perceptions of what nature means to them.
 Next, we sought to identify the factors that led them to choose indoor or outdoor activities, in order to understand their motivations.
-To refocus on naturalness, we asked what role it played in their indoor and outdoor practices, as well as in their lives.
-Finally, we examined “key” terms such as the concepts of “hybrid climbers” or “blending of practices” to gauge their opinions on the subject.
+To refocus on the concept of “naturalness,” we asked what role it played in their indoor and outdoor climbing practices, as well as in their lives.
+Finally, we examined “key” terms such as the concepts of “hybrid climbers” and “blending of practices” to gauge their opinions on these topics.

-A sense of naturalness that varies depending on the type of practitioner and their practice environment
+A sense of naturalness that varies depending on the type of practitioner and their practice environments

 Disagreements regarding the definition of key terms

-We found that, ultimately, the role of naturalness in the practice of rock climbing was not as clear-cut as one might think to those who climb.
+We found that, ultimately, the role of naturalness in the practice of rock climbing was not as obvious as one might think to those who climb.

-In Western society, the concept of “naturalness” is becoming increasingly prominent in the commercial sphere.
-It could be defined as that which is innate, and thus stands in contrast to the artificial.
-Furthermore, the concept of “naturalness” is often contrasted with that of “urbanity.”
-It would therefore be impossible to associate the concept of naturalness with an artificial indoor climbing gym.
+In Western society, “naturalness” is playing an increasingly prominent role in the commercial sphere.
+It could be defined as that which is innate, and thus the opposite of the processed.
+Furthermore, the concept of “naturalness” stands in contrast to that of “urbanity.”
+It would therefore be impossible to associate the concept of naturalness with an artificial climbing gym.

-This raises the question of whether climbers view indoor climbing as an “outdoor” sport—one that takes place in the great outdoors—or as an urban sport.
+Thus, one might wonder whether climbers consider indoor climbing to be an “outdoor” sport—one practiced in the “great outdoors”—or an urban sport.
 On this point, only one interviewee considers indoor climbing to be an outdoor sport:

-“Since it’s the same foundation for me, and in my view the same activity, it serves as a training ground for the outdoor environment” (Florence, 41).
+“Since it’s the same foundation for me—and, in my opinion, the same activity—it serves as a training ground for the outdoor environment” (Florence, 41).
 However , Jean, Christian, and Mélanie believe that indoor climbing cannot be considered an outdoor sport.
-Mélanie qualifies her statement : “I’d say rather that it’s nature that we’ve brought into the city and therefore into the gym… I think that indoor climbing, in my view, is a way to train and acquire the skills, knowledge, and attitude necessary for outdoor climbing.”
+Mélanie qualifies her statement : “I’d rather say that it’s nature that we’ve brought into the city and therefore into the gym… I think that climbing indoors, in my view, is a way to train and acquire the skills, knowledge, and attitude necessary for outdoor climbing.”
 These results show that indoor and outdoor climbing are not perceived in the same way by all climbers.

 The data collected during the interviews showed that individuals all had different definitions and perceptions of what nature could be.
 The “polysemy” of the term “nature” thus refers to an idea of nature that varies from person to person.
-Based on this observation, it stands to reason that our relationship with nature is, in part, shaped by the definition we give it.
-However, “the definition of ‘natural’ as it is commodified in products is inevitably shaped by the market constraints—both health-related and economic—that govern product distribution: the ‘natural’ in the commercial sphere is necessarily transformed and disconnected, to varying degrees, from nature” (Lecompte, 2015, p.
+Based on this observation, it stands to reason that one’s relationship with nature is, in part, shaped by the definition one assigns to it.
+However, “the definition of ‘natural’ as marketed in products is inevitably shaped by the health and economic constraints of bringing products to market: the ‘natural’ in the commercial sphere is necessarily transformed and disconnected, to varying degrees, from nature” (Lecompte, 2015, p.
 4).
 Climbing gyms therefore attempt to replicate naturalness in their operations but are forced to make compromises with the industrial and commercial environment in which they operate.
-The naturalization process is based on “consumers’ representations of what is natural, in order to reduce the risk of dissonance between consumer expectations and corporate constraints” (Thevenot, 2014, p.13).
+The process of naturalization is based on “consumers’ representations of what is natural, in order to reduce the risk of dissonance between consumer expectations and corporate constraints” (Thevenot, 2014, p.
+13).

 Géraldine Thevenot explains that the naturalization process helps create cues around the product, which suggest naturalness to the consumer.
 At the Boulder Line climbing gym in Castelnau-le-Lez, the natural aspect is highlighted through the following symbols: photographs of climbers on cliffs, plants, names of rocks, and even real climbing routes found in natural settings that have been recreated indoors.
-These cues allow consumers to form an idea of nature through “the naturalization of a message” ( Ibid, p.18).
-It is through these intrinsic elements that naturalness is emphasized within this gym, which gives meaning to the vertical ascent of its participants.
+These cues allow consumers to form an idea of nature through “the naturalization of a message” ( Ibid., p.
+18).
+It is through these intrinsic elements that the concept of naturalness is emphasized within this climbing gym, which gives meaning to the vertical ascent of its participants.

 Rock climbing: a complex world that fosters a varied “relationship with nature”

-The world of climbing is a complex one, as there is a wide variety of climbers, even among indoor climbers.
-Among them are those who climb both indoors and outdoors, as well as those who climb exclusively indoors.
+The world of climbing is a complex one, as there is a wide variety of climber profiles—even among indoor climbers.
+Among them are climbers who climb both indoors and outdoors, as well as those who climb exclusively indoors.
 If we focus on the role of nature in indoor climbing, we can now say that it is not an intrinsic part of the activity.

-If we take the definition of “naturalness” cited above as a reference point, we can now say that the connection to nature is virtually nonexistent inside the gym.
-Since everything is artificial rather than natural or innate, all that remains are symbols and elements associated with nature as a reminder of naturalness.
-We could describe this as a “domesticated relationship with nature” to characterize the presence of nature within climbing gyms.
+If we take the definition of “naturalness” cited above as a reference, we can now say that the connection to nature is virtually nonexistent inside the climbing gym.
+Since everything is artificial rather than natural and innate, all that remains are symbols and elements associated with nature as a reminder of naturalness.
+We could refer to a “domesticated connection to nature” to describe the presence of nature within climbing gyms.

-As Géraldine Thevenot points out in the process of naturalization, the strategy employed by climbing gyms is to highlight iconic elements that suggest and remind climbers that indoor climbing is connected to climbing in the natural environment.
-They focus on climbers’ perceptions of the natural world, allowing climbers to access a certain idea of nature.
+As Géraldine Thevenot points out in *The Process of Naturalization*, the strategy employed by indoor climbing gyms is to highlight iconic elements that suggest and remind climbers that indoor climbing is connected to climbing in a natural environment.
+They focus on climbers’ perceptions of the natural world to allow them to access a certain idea of nature.
 We can therefore say that the role of naturalness in indoor climbing correlates with individuals’ perceptions of it.

 We also believe this idea needs to be qualified.
 Just because a climber has little or no connection to nature in their climbing practice does not mean that nature does not play an important role in their daily life.
-Moreover, for a climber who engages in a variety of disciplines or a “hybrid” practice, they necessarily maintain a connection with the natural environment since it is, among other things, where they practice.
+Furthermore, a climber who engages in a variety of climbing styles or a “hybrid” approach necessarily maintains a connection with the natural environment, since it is, among other things, where they climb.

-The data collected shows that no systematic link can be established between the climbing environment, climbers’ level of environmental awareness, and their relationship with nature.
-Florence explains: “So, I’m hesitant to generalize again, because I think there must be different types of climbers within that group.
-From there, to say that they have an ecological awareness, I don’t know—I don’t know them.
-On the other hand, I’m not sure that just because climbers are in a natural environment, they’re necessarily eco-conscious.
-It’s often a quick association we make; in fact, just because you practice in nature doesn’t mean you necessarily have an ecological awareness.
-So, do those who practice indoors have it to a greater or lesser extent… I don’t know; there are certainly some who do.
-In any case, I don’t make the connection at all between outdoor sports enthusiasts and an ecological conscience.”
+The data collected show that no systematic association can be established between the climbing environment, climbers’ level of environmental awareness, and their relationship with nature.
+Florence explains: “So, I’m hesitant to generalize again, because I think there must be different types of climbers within this group.
+To go from there to saying they’re environmentally conscious—I don’t know; I don’t know them.
+On the other hand, I’m not sure that just because climbers are in a natural environment, that automatically makes them environmentally conscious.
+It’s often a quick assumption we make—in fact, just because you climb outdoors doesn’t necessarily mean you’re environmentally conscious.
+So, do those who climb indoors have it to a greater or lesser extent…?
+I don’t know; there are certainly some who do.
+In any case, I don’t make the connection at all between outdoor sports enthusiasts and an ecological consciousness.”
 Greg confirms this view.
-Although he only practices indoors, he does go hiking and mountain biking.
-Moreover, he says he appreciates nature and that “it’s also linked to my parents’ upbringing; that played a big role.
+Although he climbs only indoors, he also enjoys hiking and mountain biking.
+Moreover, he says he appreciates nature and that “it’s also related to how my parents raised me—that played a big role.
 I grew up in the countryside, so there you go!”
-He clearly demonstrates that his relationship with nature isn’t correlated with his climbing practice.
-However, he thinks that climbing outdoors “could awaken me even more.”
+He clearly demonstrates that his relationship with nature isn’t linked to his climbing.
+However, he thinks that climbing outdoors “might awaken me even more.”

-In this sense, one’s relationship with nature will vary in strength depending on these different factors: Pierre Bourdieu explained this through the concepts of “cultural capital” and the “primary socialization” of individuals.
+In this sense, one’s relationship with nature will be stronger or weaker depending on these various factors: Pierre Bourdieu explained this through the concepts of “cultural capital” and the “primary socialization” of individuals.
 For him,

-“Sensitivity to nature is forged during early socialization through family influence and is then activated through activity: ‘To make nature one’s own requires a culture, a connection to things that endure’” (2011, p.
+“Sensitivity to nature is forged during early socialization through family influence and is then brought to life through activity: ‘Connecting with nature requires a culture, a sense of being rooted in things that endure’” (2011, p.
 16).
-Greg confirmed this during our discussion.
-Growing up in the countryside and developing a love for nature during his childhood likely contributed significantly to his attraction to nature.
+Greg confirmed these remarks during our discussion.
+Growing up in the countryside and developing a love for nature during his childhood likely contributed greatly to his attraction to nature.
 Nevertheless, he never climbs outdoors.
 Yet he asserts that outdoor climbing could help him awaken even further, as Bourdieu points out.

-Furthermore, one’s relationship with nature is likely influenced by their interest in the sport and, consequently, by their level of proficiency.
+Furthermore, one’s relationship with nature is influenced by one’s interest in the sport and, consequently, by one’s skill level.
 Certainly, climbers who climb exclusively indoors are often “beginners” and “young.”
-As Christian notes, “they climb for the summer body” and “to hang out with friends.”
+As Christian points out, “they climb for the summer body” and “to hang out with friends.”
 We can therefore assume that if they were seriously interested in climbing, they might be drawn to outdoor climbing.
-In our view, the climber’s skill level also plays a role. “ The skills of knowledge, know-how, and interpersonal skills are greater outdoors,” emphasizes Mélanie.
-Thus, it may be that indoor climbers are drawn to outdoor climbing but are forced to limit themselves to indoor climbing due to a lack of experience and qualifications.
-Furthermore, climbing and canoeing were compared by Lapierre and Marsac in 2008 for their similarities and the detterritorialization of their respective practice environments.
-As with indoor climbing, canoeing in whitewater courses “brings together a heterogeneous group both in terms of skill level and social composition.”
-In fact, the term “general public” refers to a “catch-all” category in which managers group together beginners, outdoor enthusiasts, paddlers with low technical skill levels, novices, and experienced kayakers belonging to clubs.
-Consequently, this term primarily refers to non-competitors” (2008, p.4).
-The participants found at artificial practice sites are, for the most part, beginners.
-Marsac also states that “instructors emphasize that the participants they welcome have little experience in the activity” and “that it is more difficult to familiarize oneself with and engage independently at a natural site if one is unfamiliar with the region, its location, its difficulty, or the available equipment” (2008, p.
+In our view, the climber’s skill level also plays a role. “ The skills—knowledge, technical ability, and interpersonal skills—are more advanced outdoors,” emphasizes Mélanie.
+Thus, it’s possible that indoor climbers are drawn to outdoor climbing but are forced to limit themselves to indoor climbing due to a lack of experience and qualifications.
+Furthermore, rock climbing and canoeing were compared by Lapierre and Marsac in 2008 for their similarities and the deterritorialization of their respective practice environments.
+As with indoor rock climbing, canoeing at whitewater parks “brings together a diverse group in terms of both paddling skill level and social composition.”
+In fact, the term “general public” refers to a “catch-all” category in which managers group together beginners, outdoor enthusiasts, paddlers with low technical skill levels, novices, and experienced kayakers who belong to clubs.
+Consequently, this term primarily refers to non-competitors” (2008, p.
+4).
+The participants found at artificial paddling sites are, for the most part, beginners.
+Marsac also states that “instructors emphasize that the participants they welcome have little experience with the activity” and “that it is more difficult to become familiar with and explore a natural site independently if one is unfamiliar with the region, its location, its difficulty level, or the available equipment” (2008, p.
 243).
 The relationship with nature in rock climbing is therefore partly determined by the climbers’ skill level.

-Other factors may also influence the changing “urban relationship with nature” (Krieger, 2015, p.
-9) that climbers may experience, or this concept of “hybrid” naturalness, particularly those related to the social context and changes in the practice itself.
+Other factors may influence changes in the “urban relationship with nature” (Krieger, 2015, p.
+9) that climbers may experience, or in this concept of “hybrid” naturalness, particularly those related to the social context and changes in the practice itself.

 First and foremost, the study shows that people’s relationship with nature and the role of natural elements indoors are not static over time.

-The sportification of climbing has likely played a major role in creating new value chains, new styles of practice, and, as a result, a new relationship with the sport and with nature.
+The shift toward competitive climbing has largely contributed to the creation of new value chains, new styles of practice, and, consequently, a new relationship with the sport and with nature.
 This is what

 “cliffs,” frozen waterfalls, via ferrata, high mountains, distant mountain ranges…), which follows the model of a network far more than that of a straight line, bringing the system of climbing practices into a logic of multiplicity” (1990).
 This movement thus refers to the process of naturalizing the city and urbanizing nature.
-We can therefore say that the development of the artificial has created a rupture with nature, by fostering the development of competition and performance.
+We can therefore say that the development of the artificial has created a rupture with nature by fostering the growth of competition and performance.
 These “geosport transgressions” (Mao, 2008) respond to the increase in the number of practitioners and the need for training.
-One could also speak of transmodernity to describe this multifaceted naturalness.
+One could also refer to “transmodernity” to describe this multifaceted naturalness.
 It is defined “as a cultural movement that seeks to transcend modernity (go beyond it) while building bridges with previous historical forms” (Corneloup, 2011, p.
 6).
 It is clear that this cultural blend resembles a fusion of indoor and outdoor climbing practices.
-These practitioners thus combine the traditional values of climbing with hypermodern values : playfulness, hedonism, and a connection to nature all combined.
-It is the interaction between these visions that creates new forms of practice and a more or less profound relationship with nature, depending on the context and the era.
+These climbers thus combine the traditional values of climbing with hypermodern values : a blend of playfulness, hedonism, and a connection to nature.
+It is the interaction between these perspectives that creates new forms of practice and a more or less profound connection to nature, depending on the context and the era.

-A “hybrid” naturalness, caught between disparate conceptions and the rise of the artificial
+A “hybrid” form of naturalness, between disparate conceptions and the rise of the artificial

-We’ve seen that rock climbing has experienced exponential growth over the past twenty years.
-This market is subject to constant competition among different climbing gyms, which drives them to diversify.
-For Mélanie and Hugo, “gyms will steer consumers toward this behavior.
-It’s become a marketing issue—we pay to enter a gym just as we would to go to the movies!
-I think the environmental aspect will take a back seat; at the very least, it will be a less common motivating factor.”
-Since people’s perspectives on the sport vary from one individual to another, it’s only natural that different viewpoints will emerge.
+We’ve seen that rock climbing has been growing exponentially over the past twenty years or so.
+This market is subject to constant competition among the various climbing gyms, which is driving them to diversify.
+For Mélanie and Hugo, “ the gyms will steer consumers toward this behavior.
+It’s become a marketing issue—you pay to enter a gym just as you would to go to the movies!
+I think the environmental aspect will take a back seat—at least it will be a less common motivating factor.”
+Since people’s perceptions of the sport vary from one individual to another, it’s only natural that different perspectives will emerge.
 For Jean, who works at Boulderline, their “new slogan is ‘back to basics.’
-The foundation of climbing is climbing outdoors, and we want to return to that.
-Then, even indoors, we have a project that involves recreating certain boulders found outdoors right in the gym.
-The idea is to identify boulders from the local area, or from Fontainebleau and Rockland (South Africa), and reproduce them as accurately as possible, to give them a taste of what outdoor climbing is like.
+The foundation of climbing is climbing rock outdoors, and we want to get back to that.
+Also, even indoors, we have a project to recreate certain boulders you’d find outdoors right in the gym.
+The idea is to identify boulders from the local area, or from places like Fontainebleau and Rockland (South Africa), and recreate them as faithfully as possible, to give climbers a taste of what outdoor climbing is like.
 All of this is to encourage our climbers to (re)start climbing outdoors.”
 Here, we see that the project is moving toward a more visible and present sense of nature within climbing gyms (symbols, elements that evoke nature, and climbing styles).
-In order to remain competitive, climbing gyms are subject to numerous changes and innovations, which lead either to a closer connection with or a distancing from nature within them.
-Jean Corneloup explained in 1993 that “the relationship with nature is always part of the ‘logos’ (the relationship) where one expresses the values and imaginaries of one’s era, in reference to one’s position in the social space” (p.19).
-Thus, individuals’ representations of nature are bound to evolve over time.
+To remain competitive, climbing gyms are subject to numerous changes and innovations, which either bring them closer to or further away from nature within their spaces.
+Jean Corneloup explained in 1993 that “the relationship with nature is always part of the ‘logos’ (the relationship) through which one expresses the values and imaginaries of one’s era, in reference to one’s position in the social sphere” (p.
+19).
+Thus, individuals’ perceptions of nature are bound to evolve over time.
 Christian emphasized that there is a “generational effect” or an “age effect” (Lefèvre, 2004).

 This phenomenon is similar to surfing:

-“The artificial creation of waves thus heralds potential changes in the structure of surfing’s ‘internal logic,’ insofar as it could alter the relationships between surfers—since there would no longer be a physical and symbolic struggle to claim the wave—and with space, since surfing would no longer be practiced exclusively in a marine environment, and with time, since wave programming would introduce a standardization of ride times.
-The artificial creation of waves thus alters the ecology of the surfer’s relationship to the wave, which in a natural environment requires the development of a “maritime sense” acquired through “tuning in”—that is, the surfer’s motor and sensory ability to grasp a practice environment whose balance is precarious, homeostatic ” (Mariani, 2013).
+“The artificial creation of waves thus heralds potential changes in the structure of surfing’s ‘internal logic’ insofar as it could alter the relationships between surfers—since there would no longer be a physical and symbolic struggle to claim a wave—and with space, since surfing would no longer take place exclusively in a marine environment, and with time, since the scheduling of waves would introduce a rationalization of ride times.
+The artificial creation of waves thus alters the ecology of the surfer’s relationship with the wave, which in a natural environment requires the development of a “sense of the sea” acquired through “attunement”—that is, the surfer’s motor and sensory ability to navigate a precarious, homeostatic environment ” (Mariani, 2013).
 It is entirely possible to apply this line of thinking to the world of rock climbing.
-Indoor climbing gyms clearly allow for the optimization of climbing time due to their ease of access and the proximity of routes within a single space.
-The layout of the climbing gym does not replicate the conditions of climbing in a natural setting, but rather aims to facilitate climbers’ progress within a safe and practical environment.
+Indoor climbing gyms clearly allow for the optimization of climbing time due to their ease of access and the proximity of the routes within a single space.
+The layout of the climbing gym does not replicate the conditions of climbing in a natural setting, but rather aims to facilitate climbers’ progress in a safe and convenient environment.
 The element of adventure—the physical and symbolic confrontation with the natural environment—is no longer present.
-Climbing becomes an everyday sport, which is paradoxical given that climbing in a natural setting allows one to disconnect from the urban environment.
-Indeed, the development of artificial climbing structures impacts the climber’s relationship with their environment, since indoor climbers no longer need to understand or anticipate the natural environment in which they operate.
+Climbing has become an everyday sport, which is paradoxical given the idea that climbing in a natural setting allows one to break free from the urban environment.
+Indeed, the development of artificial climbing facilities impacts the climber’s relationship with their environment, since indoor climbers no longer need to understand or anticipate the natural environment in which they are climbing.

 Conclusion

-The 20th century was marked by numerous changes that led to a diversification of sports activities, such as rock climbing.
-This sport is practiced in a variety of settings, ranging from artificial climbing structures to natural, more or less “wild” cliff sites.
-Thus, rock climbing is practiced somewhere between an urban setting and a “domestic” and/or “domesticated” natural environment.
+The 20th century was marked by numerous transformations that led to a diversification of sports activities, such as rock climbing.
+This sport is practiced in a variety of settings, ranging from artificial climbing structures to natural sites—some more “wild” than others—such as cliffs.
+Thus, rock climbing is practiced in a space that lies between urban environments and a “domestic” and/or “domesticated” natural setting.

-As part of our study, we selected and interviewed six climbers, all with different profiles and practices, in order to obtain results that are as representative as possible.
-These results show that the concept of naturalness is not interpreted in the same way by everyone and varies depending on the climbing environment.
-Thus, since perceptions of naturalness differ among climbers, the relationship with nature will be, in part, shaped by how it is defined.
+As part of our study, we selected and interviewed six climbers, all with different profiles and climbing styles, in order to obtain results that are as representative as possible.
+These results show that the concept of “naturalness” is not interpreted in the same way by different individuals and varies depending on the climbing context.
+Thus, while climbers perceive “naturalness” differently, their relationship with nature is, in part, shaped by how they define it.
 The “naturalization process” creates cues around the product that suggest naturalness to the consumer.
-In indoor climbing gyms, some of these cues could therefore influence the perception and importance of naturalness in the eyes of climbers.
-We have seen that the world of climbing operates within a “logic of multiplicity” since there is a plurality of climber profiles, even among indoor climbers.
-Nevertheless, naturalness is not, or only minimally, visible within a climbing gym from an intrinsic perspective, but rather resides solely in the imagination and the representation climbers have of it.
-Practitioners therefore, at first glance, have no direct connection to naturalness.
-One could speak here of a “domesticated relationship with nature.”
-However, just because nature is not physically present in the gym does not mean that climbers have no connection to it in their practice.
-For a climber who engages in what is known as “hybrid” climbing—both indoors and outdoors—naturalness is necessarily present in their practice, since they experience it firsthand when climbing on the rock face.
-Finally, the study highlighted that the evolution and transformation of the practice have influenced the concept of naturalness.
+In indoor climbing gyms, some of these cues could therefore influence climbers’ perceptions of naturalness and the importance they attach to it.
+We have seen that the world of climbing operates within a “logic of multiplicity,” as there is a wide variety of climber profiles, even among indoor climbers themselves.
+Nevertheless, naturalness is not—or is only minimally—visible within a climbing gym from an intrinsic standpoint; rather, it exists solely in the imagination and in the way climbers perceive it.
+At first glance, therefore, climbers have no direct connection to naturalness.
+One might refer to this as a “domesticated relationship with nature.”
+However, just because nature is not physically present in the climbing gym does not mean that climbers have no connection to it in their practice.
+For a climber who engages in what is known as “hybrid” climbing—both indoors and outdoors—naturalness is inevitably present in their practice, since they experience it firsthand when climbing on rock faces.
+Finally, the study highlighted that the evolution and transformation of the sport have influenced the concept of naturalness.
 The sportification of the activity and the development of artificial climbing do not allow practitioners to cultivate this relationship with naturalness.
-As it becomes an “everyday sport” in an urban environment, there is no longer a symbolic dimension, no adventure, no confrontation with, or knowledge of, the natural environment.
-Consequently, the prospects for merging with it are very limited.
+As it becomes an “everyday sport” in an urban environment, there is no longer a symbolic dimension, no sense of adventure or challenge, and no engagement with the natural environment.
+Consequently, the prospects for merging with nature are very limited.
 New value chains and new styles of practice are emerging, accompanied by a new relationship to the practice and to nature.
 In this sense, it is therefore not possible to establish a systematic association between a climber and their relationship to nature.
 The study’s sample does not allow for the proposal of a typology of climbers in relation to nature.
 However, it is possible to identify trends.
-For experienced climbers, who engage in a hybrid practice, it can be said that the degree of naturalness will be stronger in their practice since they are confronted with it and their imagination as well as their representations of nature align with the definition of naturalness.
+For experienced climbers, who engage in a hybrid practice, it can be said that the degree of naturalness will be greater in their practice since they are directly confronted with it and their imagination, as well as their representations of nature, align with the definition of naturalness.
 For beginner climbers, who climb exclusively indoors, the degree of naturalness will be virtually nonexistent.
-It varies depending on their socialization, their references and conceptions of the natural world, but also on the process of naturalization present in indoor climbing gyms.
+It varies depending on their socialization, their references and conceptions of nature, but also on the process of naturalization present in indoor climbing gyms.
 We can conclude that indoor climbing gyms have a key role to play in highlighting naturalness within their spaces.

-We understand that indoor climbing gyms have replicated outdoor climbing indoors, but we wonder whether these facilities and their users are seeking to adapt their style to the outdoors.
-It would be interesting to expand this study by focusing research on this topic, to see whether changes in climbing practices are also impacting natural environments.
+We understand that climbing gyms were created to replicate outdoor climbing indoors, but we wonder whether these gyms and their climbers are seeking to adapt their style to the outdoors.
+It would be interesting to expand this study by focusing research on this topic, in order to see whether changes in climbing practices are also disrupting natural environments.

 Bibliography

 Biard, E. (October 5, 2012).
-Factors Influencing the Spread of Non-Traditional Sports Practices and Stakeholder Strategies: Comparative Case Studies on the Relocation of Outdoor Sports to Urban Settings.
+Factors Influencing the Spread of Non-Traditional Sports Practices and Stakeholder Strategies: Comparative Case Studies on the Shift of Outdoor Sports to Urban Settings.
 Education .
-Factors Influencing the Spread of Non-Traditional Sports Practices and Stakeholder Strategies: Comparative Case Studies on the Relocation of Outdoor Sports to Urban Settings (archives-ouvertes.fr)
+Factors Influencing the Spread of Non-Traditional Sports Practices and Stakeholder Strategies: Comparative Case Studies on the Shift of Outdoor Sports to Urban Settings (archives-ouvertes.fr)

 Bourdieu, P. (2011).
 Heritage and Transmission in Pierre Bourdieu’s Sociology.
 Idées économiques et sociales, No. 166, 6–14.
 Heritage and Transmission in Pierre Bourdieu’s Sociology | Cairn.info